deadpixi/dpdb/README.rst

 considerable leeway in how SQL statements and queries are presented to the user, including different parameter quoting styles.

+For example, some modules want you to present parameterized queries like this:

+    SELECT * FROM foo WHERE name = ?
+AND age = ?

+and provide a list of parameters at execution time.

+Others might expect

+    SELECT * FROM foo WHERE name = %(name)s AND age = %(age)s

+All told, there are *five* different quoting styles allowed by the DB-API.

 This module abstracts away those differences and also allows for SQL statements and queries to be completely isolated from Python code.
 It serves as a very lightweight database abstraction library, and makes it possible